In today's ecosystem, finding the greatest talent for your firm demands tailored and aggressive marketing.

 Start your message with a personal note.
 Getting emails from employers is new for many students.
-It’s important to explain why they are getting a message from you when maybe their chem lab partner is not.
+It’s important to explain why they are getting a message from you when maybe their peers aren't.
 Phrases like “I saw you’re a Communications major,” or “We’re looking for people with GIS/leadership/writing skills like you,” help add a personal touch and drive up your read rate.

-Similarly, make sure you sign off using your real name (the one your parents gave you), instead of a generic recruiting email address.
+Similarly, make sure you sign off using your real name instead of a generic recruiting email address.
 Students want to hear from Sally the recruiter, not ABC Company Recruiting.

 If you have an application deadline or an event date, make sure to include it to drive urgency.